Jingyi-Long/creative_coding_maijor_project/README.md

 ![An image of sketch](readmeImages/Sketch.jpg)

 ### Perlin Noise & Randomness — owned by Zichen Feng
+### Perlin Noise & Randomness — owned by Zichen Feng
 This mechanism utilises p5.js’s Perlin noise to create **smooth, natural dynamic effects**.
-In this project, Perlin noise primarily controls the slight floating of instruments once formed, the drifting motion of circular particles, and the faint, breathing halo around the instruments.
-Compared to completely random movement, the variations in Perlin noise are more continuous, making the animation appear softer and more lifelike.
+In this project, Perlin noise primarily controls the **slight floating of instruments once formed, the drifting motion of circular particles**, and the faint, breathing halo around the instruments.
+Compared to completely random movement, the variations in Perlin noise are more continuous, making the animation appear softer, more organic and more lifelike.

-Random numbers are primarily used to set the particles’ **initial size, position, opacity and distribution**.
-When the user drags the screen, certain background elements coalesce to form musical instruments, whilst the elements that have been used dissipate in the form of layered circular particles.
-This mechanism helps us transform Kandinsky’s originally static geometric compositions into an interactive audiovisual experience characterised by a sense of **movement, rhythm and musicality**.
+Random numbers are mainly used to set the particles’ **initial size, position, opacity and distribution**, so the visual result does not look too repetitive.
+When the user drags the screen, selected background elements gradually coalesce to form musical instruments, while the elements that have been used dissipate into layered circular particles.
+These particles do not move in a harsh or mechanical way; instead, Perlin noise gives them a gentle drifting quality, similar to floating dust or sound waves spreading through space.

+The breathing halo around each formed instrument also supports the musical feeling of the work.
+It suggests that the instruments are not static objects, but active visual elements that respond to rhythm and movement.
+Through this mechanic, Kandinsky’s originally static geometric composition is transformed into an **interactive audiovisual experience characterised by movement, rhythm, spatial depth and musicality**

 ![An image of sketch](readmeImages/sketch.png)